 I honestly didn’t scope out the drink options, because I was so engulfed with all of the food choices I had to pick between.
 Also, since I had hibachi, there was no room in me for a drink.

-I hope you guys enjoyed this downtown Raleigh guide and get to check out some of these spots.
+I hope you guys enjoyed this downtown Raleigh bars and nightlife guide and get to check out some of these spots.
 If you have any recommendations for me to check out next time I’m in the area, you know the drill, drop ‘em in the comments for me!